maoberlehner/markus-oberlehner-net/content/blog/building-vue-ui-components-with-html-semantics-in-mind.md

 ## The problem

 Modern single-page web applications are based on reusable, generic components.
-But often, when we create these generic, low-level building blocks of our applications, **we don't know where and how these components will later be used.** This means that in most cases we fall back to elements without semantic meaning (most notably divs and spans).
+But often, when we create these generic, low-level building blocks of our applications, **we don't know where and how these components will later be used.** This means that in most cases, we fall back to elements without semantic meaning (most notably divs and spans).

 ## Examples